 2. Water Party Sponge Balls

 These sponge balls are a "must have" for your water party.
 Make plenty of them by going to Wonder Kids for the instructions on how to make them.
 Then have a water blast.

 3. Tie Dye Painted Sea Shells

 One of the really nice things about doing crafts in the summer, is that you can do them outside.
 An old tablecloth thrown over the patio table, or on the ground, makes the clean up a snap.
 To make these painted sea shells, go to PINK and GREEN MAMA for the instructions.

 How much fun this project would be for the kids and Mom and Dad too.
-See how to make these wiggle eyed aliens at Crafts ‘n Coffee.
+See how to make these fans at A Girl and a Glue Gun.

 5. Balloon Flip Flops